-When your instant memory loss can be related to many things, from lack of sleep, stress or even overload of heavy metal toxicity in your blood.
+Your instant memory loss can be related to many things, from lack of sleep, stress or even an overload of heavy metal toxicity in your blood.
 For some of us, those occurrences can seem to be more frequent and growing old tends to take a greater toll in it becoming an issue.

 Meet AKAP6 & MIR2113 genes.

-It is important to remember that one of The GenSmart key belief is Your Genes are not your fate!
+It is important to remember that one of the Omnos key beliefs is that your genes are not your fate!

 There are many things you can do to learn new information and retain it.
-The same practices that contribute to healthy aging and physical vitality also contribute to healthy memory.
+The same practices that contribute to healthy ageing and physical vitality also contribute to a healthy memory.

 So here are few tips on how to maintain a vivid memory: